Hoyongj/translink_sfu/readme.md

 # SFU-campus-time-estimation

-By using Transit API, We estimated travel time between Burnaby campus and Vancouver campus.
+Using Transit API, We tried to estimate travel time between the Burnaby and Vancouver campuses.

+But there was no appropriate dataset for the project.

+The statistical method can be applied to overcome the obstacle.

 ## Dependency